 The Group's exposure to foreign currency risk arose from cash and cash equivalents, accounts receivable, accounts payable and other payables that were denominated in foreign currencies.
-1% appreciation (depreciation) of the TWD against the USD as of December 31, 2020 and 2019, with all other variable factors remaining constant, would have increased (decreased) the net income (loss) before tax by \$5,280 thousand and \$4,677 thousand, respectively.
+1% appreciation (depreciation) of the TWD against the USD as of December 31, 2021 and 2020, with all other variable factors remaining constant, would have increased (decreased) the net income before tax by \$5,152 thousand and \$5,280 thousand, respectively.
 The analysis was performed on the same basis for both periods with all other variable factors remaining constant, gains.